Pembrokeshire College, Merlins Bridge, Haverfordwest, Pembrokeshire, SA61 1SZ

 Is this course right for me?

-This qualification has been developed in response to local and national employer demand.
-Learners will be placed with a local food and drink employer to gather evidence and learn on the job skills needed for a career in the Food and Drink engineering maintenance sector.
-This qualification is considered a hybrid qualification studying the vocational and technical elements together.
+This qualification has been developed in response to local and national employer demand and learners should have an appropriate employer in place before applying for this course.
+This qualification is considered a hybrid qualification; studying the vocational and technical elements together.

 Find out more about starting an apprenticeship on our Frequently Asked Questions page.